emily-yu/.dotfiles/README.md

 * git commit code in "cleaned" state, but allow local files to keep debugging statements
 * clear the blank lines produced by the delete

+### .gosetup.sh
+This script provides a fast way to set up golang.
+Simply cd to the directory where you want all your go projects to be container, then run ```gosetup``` in Terminal and enjoy.

 ### INSTALLATION: